-Unlikely Extremely unlikely
+Extremely likely Unlikely

-Don't know
+Likely Extremely unlikely

-JACQUI FOWLER & JOEL MCANN
+Neither likely nor unlikely Don't know

 The wording of the FFT question and the responses must be exactly as set out in this guidance.
 Further information about how best to support and empower patients / service users with particular social and communication needs can be found in the section Making the FFT Inclusive.